malevitzch/froglang/README.md

 # todo
 - Add consts to all the functions that should be const

+- Change the way the graphical AST is generated

 - Add a way to name the standard library output file

 - Add a linking option